djrand1/electronJS/README.md

 To make the function works in this program, you have to first write the code for it in javascript and then put that code in the **renderer.js** file.
 That way the html, css and html will all be in different files.

+###Branching not master

+Make sure that you guys are branching out your own functionality and work, so that we are not deleting files or codes from the master branch.
+If you don't know how to create a branch, you can create a new repository in the **djrand1** main folder and add your files there.
+I can add your code to this repository once you are finish.

 ### End

 This is all I have for right now, please let me know what else I should add to this documentation.
 If you have any questions, please feel free to slack me, Dac.